A Brasileira do Chiado

 Fernando Pessoa

-Pessoa created more than a hundred pseudonyms, alter egos, and above all, heteronyms – fully developed personalities, each with their own biography, ideology, profession, and voice.
-Among them were writers, astrologers, doctors, monks, and philosophers.
-This fragmentation became the most original and unsettling aspect of his work.
+Fernando Pessoa unfolded into more than a hundred pseudonyms, alter-egos, and, above all, heteronyms – complete personalities, with their own biography, ideology, profession, and voice.
+Among them were writers, astrologers, doctors, friars, or philosophers.
+This fragmentation became the most original and unsettling trait of his work.
+Regarding this phenomenon, he wrote: “a trace of hysteria that exists in me. (…) The mental origin of my heteronyms lies in my organic and constant tendency towards depersonalization and simulation.”

 Address and Contacts